iventou/chainvite/readme.md

 Additionally, Ignite CLI offers both Vue and React options for frontend scaffolding:

-For a Vue frontend, use: `ignite scaffold vue`
 For a React frontend, use: `ignite scaffold react` These commands can be run within your scaffolded blockchain project.